spatie/laravel-permission/docs/advanced-usage/custom-permission-check.md

 weight: 6
 ---

+## Default Permission Check Functionality
 By default, this package registers a `Gate::before()` method call on [Laravel's gate](https://laravel.com/docs/authorization).
 This method is responsible for checking if the user has the required permission or not, for calls to `can()` helpers and most `model policies`.
 Whether a user has a permission or not is determined by checking the user's permissions stored in the database.

+In the permission config file, `register_permission_check_method` is set to `true`, which means this package operates using the default behavior described above.
+Only set this to `false` if you want to bypass the default operation and implement your own custom logic for checking permissions, as described below.

+## Using Custom Permission Check Functionality

 However, in some cases, you might want to implement custom logic for checking if the user has a permission or not.